Asabeneh/30-Days-Of-JavaScript/readMe.md

 ```js
 let word = 'JavaScript'
 ```
-If we try to modify the string stored in variable *word* JavaScript will raise an error.
-Any data type under single quote, double quote or back tick is a string data type.
+If we try to modify the string stored in variable *word*, JavaScript will raise an error.
+Any data type under a single quote, double-quote, or backtick is a string data type.
 ```js
 word[0] = 'Y'
 ```
 This expression does not change the string stored in the variable *word*.
-So, we can say strings are not modifiable or immutable.
+So, we can say that strings are not modifiable or immutable.
 Primitive data types are compared by its values.
 Let us compare different data values.
 See the example below:
 ```js
 let numOne = 3